 Vertical positions are verified by differences in elevations in comparison to a specific location on the property, which is known as the benchmark.
 Horizontal positions are determined by distances between structures.

 How Much Does A Land Survey Cost?

 The price of a land survey will increase with a property’s acreage and the uniqueness of the property shape.
 The location of the property can also be an important factor in the cost of conducting a land survey.
-If you live in South Carolina, for example, and are planning to hire a land surveyor to conduct a survey, you’ll see an average cost of $250 to $600.
-If you live in Oregon, you might see a significantly higher price range, from $375 to $1,500.3
+You may find that the average cost range for a land survey is much higher in some states than others.

 This can be found in paperwork like a property deed or online as a public record.
 You can find past land survey records on your local county assessor’s website or at the county recorder’s office.